Matthew Aimers, Who Allegedly Groped Waitress At His Wedding Reception, Appears In Court With Wife By His Side

 “If that young man committed a crime at his reception, Dr. Phil couldn’t fix his marriage,” attorney Louis Busico said.
 “The fact that she’s with him tells you he’s an innocent man.”

-Matthew Aimers faces a number of charges including false imprisonment, corruption of minors, indecent assault and indecent exposure.
-He originally faced a number of other charges — including harassment, making terroristic threats, disorderly conduct and public drunkenness — but they were withdrawn by prosecutors.
+Aimers faces a number of charges, including false imprisonment, corruption of minors, indecent assault, and indecent exposure.
+He originally faced a number of other charges — including harassment, making terroristic threats, disorderly conduct, and public drunkenness — but they were withdrawn by prosecutors.

 As Philly.com reported at the time of his arrest, police said that Aimers approached the teenage waitress at his wedding reception and “asked her to go outside and make out,” telling her that the two could “do whatever you want.”